haarch/03_05-challenge-publish-and-use-a-container-image-in-a-workflow/README.md

-# 03_05-challenge-publish-and-use-a-container-image-in-a-workflow
+# 04_05-challenge-configure-a-self-hosted-runner-with-a-label
 Use these files to solve the following challenge:

-- Create a new repo
+- Create a new, PRIVATE repo.
-- Add the exercise files
-- Add a workflow using content reccommended by GitHub Actions for publishing a container image to GitHub Packages.
-- Modify the workflow to include a workflow dispatch trigger.
-- Modify the workflow to add a job for testing the container.
+- Configure a self-hosted runner for that repo.
-- Make sure the test job runs after the `build` job.
+- Make sure the runner has the label `project-alpha`.
-- Add a step to the test job to run the published container and check the output for the word "container".
+- Create a workflow with a job that uses the `project-alpha` self-hosted runner.